AxisCommunications/acap-native-sdk-examples/web-server/README.md

 Goto your device web page > Click on the tab **Apps** in the device GUI and locate the application.
 Run the application by enabling the **Start** switch.

-The Web Server can be accessed from a Web Browser eighter directly using a port number (i.e. http://<device-ip>:2001) or through the Apache Server in the device using an extension to the device web URL (i.e http://<device-ip>/monkey/index.html) or by using the Open button in the application page in the **Apps** tab.
+The Web Server can be accessed from a Web Browser through the Apache Server in the device using an extension to the device web URL (i.e http://<device-ip>/local/list/server/)

 # Start your application from command line